ayushgirdhar21-hub/cpp-assignment-group8/README.md

-# cpp-assignment-group8
+# CPP Assignment #1 – Group 8

+## Group Members
+- Ayush Ayush
+- Devashish Singh

+## Instructor
+Anmar

+## Description
-This repository contains Group X’s solution for CPP Assignment #1, developed entirely in GitHub Codespaces.
-It includes the source code, README, and documentation as per assignment requirements
+This repository contains Group 8’s solution for CPP Assignment #1.
+The project was completed using an online C++ compiler.

+## Security Topic
+**Phishing Attacks** – Phishing is a method where attackers impersonate trusted sources to steal user data.